Ferozepur Jhirka: Mughal era

 This princely state was abolished by the British Raj in 1858 after the Rebellion of 1857.

 Lesser Balochistan

 The 1828 CE The Imperial Gazetteer of India of East India Company refers to this area as Lesser Balochistan, a likely reference to arrival of people from Balochistan during Lodhi era who might have been the rulers of Ferozepur Jhirka area from Lodhi era onward.
 They likely built the Taoru Tomb complex during the successive dynasties.
 The largests tomb belongs to a Baloch.

 District reorganisation

-Previously Ferozepur Jhirka was part of district Gurgaon, but through gazette notification of Haryana government on 4 April 2005 it became part of Nuh district.
+Previously, the town of Ferozepur Jhirka was part of district Gurgaon, but through gazette notification by the Government of Haryana, on 4 April 2005 it became part of Nuh district.
 Since then it has been sub-division of Nuh district.

 Demographics

 The area is dominated by Hindus.
 It was earlier in the Gurgaon district but was later moved to the Mewat district.
 Ferozepur Jhirka constituency has 80% Hindus and 20% Meo Muslims.